 This beautiful sculpture, covered in frost from the cold February temperatures, was so beautifully lit and prominent against the evening sky.
 It was a point of interest during our Historic Walking Tour of Tromso with Tromso Budget Tours.
 I loved it even more after noticing the man’s face has physical characteristics of the Sami, the indigenous people of northern Scandinavia.

 Writing this post has made us fall in love with Tromso winter all over again.
-Be still, our Norwegian-loving hearts.
+Be still, our Norway-loving hearts.

 Please note: we thank Arctic Breeze, Zeme Tours, Tromso Lapland, Polar Adventures, and Tromso Budget Tours for generously hosting us.
 All the opinions in the post are ours and we bring you genuine content with real facts, photos and thoughts.
 Always.